GustavoCaso/codewars_cli/README.md

 `codewars submit --kata-name=KATA_NAME --language=LANGUAGE` [Valid languages](#valid-languages)

-In case the name is not correct it will display a formatted list with all your katas to help you.
+In case the name is not correct it will display a formatted list with all your katas order by language to help you.

 ### Finalize
 This is the last step of the process.

-To finish a kata type `codewars finalize --kata-name=KATA_NAME` [Valid languages](#valid-languages)
+To finish a kata type `codewars finalize --kata-name=KATA_NAME`

-As well you can specify the language of the kata `codewars finalize --kata-name=KATA_NAME --language=LANGUAGE`
+As well you can specify the language of the kata `codewars finalize --kata-name=KATA_NAME --language=LANGUAGE` [Valid languages](#valid-languages)

 It will close the kata four you.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/GustavoCaso/codewars_cli.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.